 Welcome to Ellwood Thompson's Natural Food Market, where our commitment to local and organic foods really shines.
 We offer a varied selection of locally grown and produced food items in our Richmond market, ensuring you'll find just what you're looking for when you come visit.

 Our selection doesn't stop at super fresh produce, though.
 From wine, beer, and cheese to health supplements and fresh meat and seafood, we really have it all.
 Stop in to our kitchen for lunch, pick up vegan or gluten-free bakery items, or simply stop in to say hello.
 We look forward to seeing you.

-Sunday, December 8th we will be donating 5% of our sales to Mary Munford Elementary.
+Sunday, April 27th we will be donating 5% of our sales to Linwood Holton Elementary School.

 Vision: To create an environment in which the focus is student learning and achievement in a creative, diverse, positive, supportive, and secure setting.
 As a family of learners, Holton staff, parents, students, and the community will work cooperatively to prepare their students so they will have every opportunity to succeed according to their individual needs.

 Mission: To promote student success through a positive atmosphere and active collaboration.